Deputymaking decisions that touch our lives every day

 Rather than monthly, meetings of the States of Deliberation are scheduled every three weeks.
 That means that there are no States meetings in the school holidays.

 Generally, meetings start on a Wednesday, although they can sometimes begin on a Tuesday if there is something major to be discussed, like the Budget.
 Meetings are scheduled to last until Friday evening although they may end after just a day, or two days, depending on the volume of business.
+Or business may be carried over to a future meeting.

 The morning session is from 9.30am to 12.30pm.